 What to Look for When Searching for Camping Gifts

-Each of the car camping gifts on this list can be used in several different ways, making it a versatile product that you’ll want to use.
+Each of the car camping gift ideas on this list can be used in several different ways, making it a versatile product that you’ll want to use.

+However, there is a limit.
 Be wary of something that claims to be everything such as a 50-gadget pocket knife.
 Instead, look for practical car camping gifts like pots with lids that double as strainers.
+You want an item that provides 2-3 functions very well.

-All of these are excellent examples of the ultimate car camping gift idea.
+All of these are excellent examples of the ultimate car camping gift ideas.

 Related: How to Score Amazing Deals on Camping Gear